Please use the menu below to navigate to any article section:

 Glen Waverly ticks all the family boxes when it comes to living in an area where there are plenty of shops, supermarkets, cafes, parks, reserves, and restaurants.

-But it also has that extra quality that families are seeking: that neighbourhood, community feel that makes you feel connected to those around you.
+But it also has that extra quality that families seek: that neighbourhood, community feel that makes you feel connected to those around you.

 There is a mix of older couples and young families living here, alongside creative types and students who wish to live in close proximity to Holmesglen TAFE.